BurkeO/Functional-Programming/README.md

-# CS3016 - Introduction to Functional Programming
+# CS3016 - Introduction to Functional Programming @ TCD

 Repository for 3rd Year Introduction to Functional Programming module.
 See "CS3016 Module Descriptor 2018-19.pdf" for details.